janKekanSan/jankekansan.github.io/pages/sona/li.md

 The word [li]{.tokipona} is a **particle**, and is not the only one!
 We will learn about the rest in future lessons.
 What they have in common is having no semantic function- no meaning.

 There are also a handful of words which are so-called **pseudo-particles**.
 This category is more blurry, but it contains words which have functions as particles _and_ as content words.
+Again, we'll learn about those in a future lesson!

 ---

 ::: info

+There's no better time to start practicing than right now!
+Check out **[ma pona pi toki pona on Discord](https://discord.gg/mapona)**, and **[try listening to some Toki Pona](https://www.youtube.com/playlist?list=PLwYL9_SRAk8E-dYX8ioR3tt91hcd5bxV0)**!

 :::